anufrievroman/calcure/README.md

 # Calcure

 Modern TUI calendar and task manager with customizable interface.
 Manages your events and tasks, displays birthdays from your [abook](https://abook.sourceforge.io/), and can import events and tasks from [calcurse](https://github.com/lfos/calcurse) and [taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior).
-See [wiki](https://github.com/anufrievroman/calcure/wiki) for more information.
+See [wiki](https://anufrievroman.gitbook.io/calcure/) for more information.

 ![screenshot](screenshot.png)

 ## Features

 - Vim keys
+- View tasks and events from .ics file synced with clouds
 - Operation with fewest key presses possible
 - Todo list with subtasks, deadlines, and timers
 - Birthdays of your abook contacts